☀️ Skylight Sizing Calculator

 Can I install a skylight myself or do I need a professional?

 DIY-able for skilled homeowners IF: (1) Comfort cutting rafters/installing headers, (2) Roof access safe (not too steep), (3) Standard installation (no complex flashing).
 Steps: Cut ceiling opening, remove roofing shingles, cut rafter(s), install header (if multi-bay), build/install curb (low pitch), mount skylight, install flashing kit (critical!), seal/waterproof, patch interior.
 Time: 8-16 hours for first install.
 Cost DIY: $600-1,500 skylight + $150 tools/materials vs Professional: $1,800-4,500 installed.
 Risks: Improper flashing = leaks ($2,000-5,000 damage), structural errors = sagging roof, code violations = failed inspection.
 Recommendation: DIY if experienced with roofing + have 2+ helpers (heavy lifting).
 Hire pro for: low-pitch roofs (tricky flashing), egress units (code compliance), cathedral ceilings (complex framing).
-Permits/inspections required regardless โ budget $150-300.
+Permits/inspections required regardless – budget $150-300.
+Use the Skylight Calculator above to verify.